reed-jones/lrvl/README.md

 During development, I generally run `yarn watch` (or npm if you prefer) on my windows computer, so as to avoid any symbolic link problems with the virtual machine.
 This seems to work well, but the drawback is that to connect to the database, or make migrations etc, you either have to: A. connect on a non-standard port, or B. vagrant ssh in, php artisan migrate, then exit to get back to your `yarn watch`.
 This is now solved using the `-artisan` command which ssh's in, runs the command, and exits automatically.

+*I should probably note that if this script is not run as admin, it will fail to auto-configure your hosts file.
+If you choose to not run this script as admin, your hosts file can easily be configured manually.*

 ## Requirements
 Since this basically automates the install intructions found in the official [documentation](https://laravel.com/docs/5.5/installation), the same requirements are still requirements.
 This basically means:
 - PHP >= 7.0.0